A New Hydrogeology Textbook: Coming Soon!

 "I "discovered" your lecture notes on the Carleton SERC site under the hydrogeology heading.
 I found it late-I think you must have been part of one of the Hydrogeology working groups-and I've used the notes for 2 years now.
 I used to use Fetter (like everyone) then Schwartz and Zhang, then Hitchcock (British flavor)-but was never particularly happy...
 I find your notes clear, concise and all the students need with respect to the undergraduate course I teach."

-Based on the feedback that I received, I've come to believe that a lot of you in the hydrogeology community share my dissatisfaction with the currently available textbooks.
+Based on the feedback that I received, and on my discussions with other hydrogeology teaching faculty, I've come to believe that a lot of you in the hydrogeology community share my dissatisfaction with the currently available textbooks.
 I now think that the community is ready for a new textbook; one that presents the material required for an introductory course in hydrogeology in a logical, conceptual way that people with a limited Earth Science background can understand, but still provides enough mathematical rigor to make it appropriate for an undergraduate engineering course or an upper division undergrad/grad level hydrogeology course in a classical geology department.
-I have therefore decided to convert my lecture notes into an actual textbook for formal publication.
-I have a co-author, and we are considering both traditional publication routes and the possibility of doing some sort of electronic version, potentially as digital content licensed to universities, or maybe as a standard e-book.
+I have therefore decided to expand my lecture notes into an actual textbook for formal publication.
+I have several contributing authors, and we are considering both traditional publication routes and the possibility of doing some sort of self-published electronic version, potentially as digital content licensed to universities, or maybe as a standard e-book.
 To set the final product apart from the existing textbooks in print, we plan to develop a book that

-1) contains enough basic geology so that it can be used for classes that are not necessarily in traditional Earth-Science programs (e.g., engineering, geography, environmental science),
+1) contains enough basic geology so that it can be used for classes that are not necessarily in traditional Earth-Science programs (e.g., engineering, aquatic biology, geography, environmental science),

-2) presents the material in descriptive and conceptual ways suitable for less-quantitative disciplines, and
+2) presents the material in descriptive and conceptual ways suitable for the less-quantitative disciplines, and

 3) also includes enough derivations and quantitative information so that it will work for engineering and traditional hydrogeology students.